-Companies are devoting a great deal of time and resources toward AI initiatives, and executives believe that the implementation of AI within their organizations gives them a competitive advantage worthy of the investment.
-There is also a significant amount of fear potentially missing out—the thought that not investing in AI will leave you behind.
+Companies everywhere are devoting a great deal of time and resources toward AI initiatives, and executives believe that the implementation of AI within their organizations gives them a competitive advantage worthy of the investment.
+There is also a significant amount of fear of potentially missing out—the thought that not investing in AI will leave you behind.

 A common mistake made by CFOs is poor implementation of AI within their organizations.
 Too often, organizations will focus on the technology itself without taking into account what the business’s needs are.
 Instead of efficiencies, this commonly results in companies allocating valuable resources toward a new problem caused by poor implementation.